 War begets revenge.
-Victorious general, Titus Andronicus, returns to Rome with hostages: Tamora queen of the Goths and her sons.
+Victorious General Titus Andronicus (Sir Anthony Hopkins) returns to Rome with hostages: Tamora (Jessica Lange), Queen of the Goths, and her sons.
 He orders the eldest hewn to appease the Roman dead.
-He declines the proffered emperor's crown, nominating Saturninus, the last ruler's venal elder son.
-Saturninus, to spite his brother Bassianus, demands the hand of Lavinia, Titus's daughter.
-When Bassianus, Lavinia, and Titus's sons flee in protest, Titus stands against them and slays one of his own.
+He declines the proffered Emperor's crown, nominating Saturninus (Alan Cumming), the last ruler's venal elder son.
+Saturninus, to spite his brother Bassianus (James Frain), demands the hand of Lavinia (Laura Fraser), Titus' daughter.
+When Bassianus, Lavinia, and Titus' sons flee in protest, Titus stands against them and slays one of his own.
 Saturninus marries the honey-tongued Tamora, who vows vengeance against Titus.
 The ensuing maelstrom serves up tongues, hands, rape, adultery, racism, and Goth-meat pie.
 There's irony in which two sons survive.Written by

 See more »